How to File a Police Report in Las Vegas

 How do I file a police report after a Las Vegas car accident?

-You have several options on how you can file a police report after a Las Vegas car accident.
+You have several options for filing a police report after a Las Vegas car accident.
 You can do any of the following to submit a report:

-You must provide the information required to make the report, including your driver’s license information, your insurance policy information, a description of how the crash occurred, and an estimate of damages.
-The form that you complete is called an SR-1, Report of Traffic Accident.
+You must provide the information required to make the report, including your driver’s license and insurance policy information, a description of how the crash occurred, and an estimate of damages.
+The form you complete is called an SR-1, Report of Traffic Accident.

 If the police respond to the accident and investigate on-scene, they complete the police report on your behalf.
 You won’t need to file a separate report if the police arrive at the scene.